 Day 3: North Sydney and wildlife experience

-Today you’ll need a good pair of walking shoes, sunscreen, and a hat – you’re getting out of the city for the day.
+Today you’ll need a good pair of walking shoes, sunscreen, and a hat – you’re leaving the city for the day.

 Kangaroos, Koalas, and Wombats at Taronga Zoo

 Hop on a local ferry at either Circular Quay or Darling Harbour (whichever is closer to your hotel) and head to Taronga Zoo.
-Captain Cook Cruises offer the “zoo express” from both these locations throughout the day.
-Taronga Zoo is located on the other side of the harbor, just 12 minutes by ferry, in Mosman.
+Captain Cook Cruises offers the “zoo express” from both these locations throughout the day.
+Taronga Zoo is located in Mosman on the other side of the harbor, just 12 minutes by ferry.

 Buy your tickets for entrance into Taronga Zoo online and include the price of a one-way cable car ride in your booking.
 Once you arrive at the pier, ride the cable car to the zoo entrance.